People's Court (Germany): Trials of August 1944

 The accused were unable to consult their lawyers, who were not seated near them.
-None of them was allowed to address the court at length, and Freisler interrupted any attempts to do so.
+None of them were allowed to address the court at length, and Freisler interrupted any attempts to do so.
 However, Major General Helmuth Stieff attempted to raise the issue of his motives before being shouted down, and Witzleben managed to call out "You may hand us over to the executioner, but in three months, the disgusted and harried people will bring you to book and drag you alive through the dirt in the streets!"
-All were condemned to death by hanging, and the sentences were carried out shortly afterwards in Plötzensee Prison.
+All of the accused were found guilty and condemned to death by hanging, and the sentences were carried out shortly afterwards in Plötzensee Prison.

 Another trial of plotters was held on 10 August.
 On that occasion the accused were Erich Fellgiebel, Alfred Kranzfelder, Fritz-Dietlof von der Schulenburg, Georg Hansen, and Berthold Schenk Graf von Stauffenberg.

 On 15 August, Wolf-Heinrich Graf von Helldorf, Egbert Hayessen, Hans Bernd von Haeften, and Adam von Trott zu Solz were condemned to death by Freisler.

 On 21 August, the accused were Fritz Thiele, Friedrich Gustav Jaeger, and Ulrich Wilhelm Graf Schwerin von Schwanenfeld who was able to mention the "...many murders committed at home and abroad" as a motivation for his actions.

 On 30 August, Colonel-General Carl-Heinrich von Stülpnagel, who had blinded himself in a suicide attempt, was led into the court and condemned to death along with Caesar von Hofacker, Hans Otfried von Linstow, and Eberhard Finckh.